OpenEvalProject/evals/manuscripts/elife-39813/v3/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/39813/elife-39813-fig4-v3.jpg)

-**Figure 4.:** Rhizophagus irregularis.Left: Most AMF analyzed using genome analysis and PCR targeted to the MAT-locus have been found to carry nuclei with the same MAT-locus.
+**Figure 4.:** Left: Most AMF analyzed using genome analysis and PCR targeted to the MAT-locus have been found to carry nuclei with the same MAT-locus.
 In these isolates, genetic variability is lower than dikaryotic relatives, and recombination is undetectable.
 Middle: The R. irregularis isolates A4 and A5 carry nuclei with two distinct MAT-loci.
 Evidence of recombination is very rare, and two divergent genotypes appear to co-exist in the cytoplasm.
 Right: In some cases, strains can harbour nuclei with two distinct MAT-loci that undergo frequent karyogamy.
 The frequency of karyogamy increases nuclear diversity within the mycelium.

 In fungi, diploid nuclei can undergo recombination either through meiosis, in a sexual cycle, or through aneuploidization, in a parasexual cycle involving nuclear fusion followed by random chromosomal loss.
 Parasexuality is rare in fungi (Paccola-Meirelles and Azevedo, 1991; Rosada et al., 2010; Seervai et al., 2013; Bennett, 2015), and this process drives recombination via mitotic events (as opposed to meiosis in a sexual cycle).
 It also requires the stable division of diploid nuclei for many generations to produce recombination through mitosis (Clutterbuck, 1996).
 To date, flow cytometry data has found that AMF nuclei are haploid (Ropars et al., 2016; Sedzielewska et al., 2011; Hosny et al., 1998) and evidence of widespread diploidy, as evidenced by the mapping of both alternate and reference reads along large portions of genome, could not be found in this study.
 In contrast, all AMF, including those investigated here, harbor a complete set of meiosis-related genes (Halary et al., 2011) and there is recurring evidence that conspecific isolates can exchange and recombine genetic material, presumably through sex (Riley et al., 2014; Croll and Sanders, 2009; den Bakker et al., 2010; Chen et al., 2018) .
 For these reasons, we argue that the inter-nuclear recombination we observed in this study is likely driven by meiotic events - that is conventional fungal sexual processes - although it is possible that parasexuality has also been at play in creating some of the observed nuclear diversity.